Icelk/kvarn/routing.md

 Here, two of the four types of extensions are located.
 Both *Prepare* and *Present* are called inside of this function.

 ## Layer 6 / Lib API
-Only meant to be accessible from Layer 5.1, but can be used to translate any `::http::Request`.
+Only meant to be used from Layer 5.1.

 This translates header values to more helpful structs, such as `Accept*` and `Authentication` Can be found using Kvarns public API, through the module `helper`